jbloomlab/map_flu_serum_Perth2009_H3_HA/results/analysis_notebook.md

                   )
 ```

-Now the `avg_selections` data frame lists the files giving all the retained library replicates plus the means and medians calculated from them these replicates.
+Now the `avg_selections` data frame lists the files giving all the retained library replicates plus the average calculated from them these replicates.

 Now we create the data frame `avg_sel_df` which actually holds the site- and mutation-level averages for all sera as well as the samples (one replicate per library) that we used to compute these averages: